PlayFab/MpsPowershell/how-to.md

 ## Debugging

-Whenever PlayFab sends a non-2xx response, the request and response are both printed to stderr.
+Whenever a command receives a non-2xx response, the request and response are both printed to stderr.
 If you want the request and response printed to stderr even on a success, set the PF_DEBUG environment variable to "true", like this:
 ```powershell
 > $env:PF_DEBUG = 'true'
 ```